mm6/InternetOfThingsCourse/projects/project2/Project2.md

 The following URL has the repository definition and the dependency definition needed for your pom.xml.
 It also has a very nice sample Java client that you will want to work from.
 You should get this code to compile using IntelliJ and Maven.
-The code is found [here.](https://eclipse.org/paho/clients/java/)
+The code is found [here.](https://eclipse.org/paho/clients/java/) For details of using IntelliJ, Maven, and MQTT, see [here.](./MavenJavaAndMQTT.md)

 1. 5 Points.
 Build a IntelliJ project named TemperatureSensorSimulatorProject.
 This project will hold a stand alone